-Before going out on your first benchmark hunting trip, be sure to educate yourself on these basic topics: designation, PID, azimuth, witness post, to-reach, azimuth mark, reference mark.
-Also look through the list of benchmark hunting equipment to get an idea of what to take along.
+Before going out on your first benchmark hunting trip, be sure to educate yourself on these basic topics: ["designation"], ["PID"], ["azimuth"], ["witness post"], [:to reach:to-reach], ["azimuth mark"], ["reference mark"].
+Also look through the list of [:Equipment:benchmark hunting equipment] to get an idea of what to take along.

-For every one of the PIDs you've chosen for your hunting trip, print out every page of the datasheet.
+Print out every page of PIDs' ["datasheet"]s.
 Even if you intend to 'go paperless' with your benchmark hunting, it is good to use paper at least on your first trip.
 On each paper, use a highlighter or other marking method to highlight these things:

-Highlight whether the horizontal position of the PID is adjusted or scaled.
-On an NGS datasheet, find the horizontal (latitude and longitude) coordinates.
+Highlight whether the horizontal position of the PID is ["adjusted"] or ["scaled"].
+On an ["NGS"] datasheet, find the horizontal (latitude and longitude) coordinates.
 They will probably be around the 9th of the lines that start with the PID.
 After the coordinates will be a word in capital letters - either ADJUSTED or SCALED.
 On a geocaching datasheet, 2 lines under the coordinates will be the words "location is".
 After those words, the datasheet will say either ADJUSTED or SCALED.
-If the mark is horizontally adjusted, its location will be much more accurate than you can measure with your GPS receiver.
+If the mark is horizontally adjusted, its location will be much more accurate than you can measure with your ["GPS"] receiver.
 If the mark is horizontally scaled, its location will be off by as much as several hundred feet, but is usually within a hundred feet.
 For horizontally scaled marks, you can use your GPS receiver to find out about where to park your car.
 After that, you must rely on the to-reach instructions.
 Even for horizontally adjusted marks, the to-reach information often provides better accuracy than your GPS receiver.
 (Note: very rarely, a mark will say HD_HELD1 or HD_HELD2 instead of ADJUSTED or SCALED, but for benchmark hunting purposes, you can consider these the same as if it said ADJUSTED.)
-For adjusted PIDs, your GPS receiver should get you to within 15 feet or so of it.

-The most recent to-reach measurements.
+- The most recent to-reach measurements.
 Each PID has a section called the recovery section, where each finding report for the PID will have a date.
-For this highlighting exercise, read these recoveries from most recent to oldest.
-Find the most recent one that has distances measured from local reference points to the station.
+For this highlighting exercise, read these recoveries from newest to oldest.
+Find the most recent one that has distances measured to local reference points.
 The last distance mentioned is the closest to the mark and is therefore the most important (assuming it still exists).
 When hunting, you will probably want to look for this last-mentioned reference point first.
-Highlight these distances and directions.
-Example: "14 feet SW of power pole 357JX and 3.2 feet East of a manhole cover rim".
-Occasionally, the very latest recovery note will be missing one or more important pieces of information that hadn't changed.
-So if you're having trouble finding the mark, review the older recovery notes for any additional information they may have.

 These are the most important items in a datasheet.
 Just before going to each PID's location, review these highlighted items in its datasheet.
 Making a drawing of what you understand from the geometries of the to-reach statements can sometimes save you a lot of time and false starts.

 Be ready to take notes.
-A very important aspect of mark recovery is to note any changes since the last recovery report and inform the NGS of these changes in your recovery report.
-Changes in street names, power pole numbers, and changes in which local landmarks should be used and their distance and compass direction toward the station are examples of things to note in a recovery report.
+A very important aspect of mark ["recovery"] is to note any changes since the last recovery report and inform the NGS of these changes in your recovery report.